ocaml/dune/doc/concepts.rst

 the future.
 The right way to define a package is with a ``package`` stanza in the ``dune-project`` file.

-See :ref:`opam-generation` for intructions on configuring dune to automatically generate ``.opam`` files based on the ``package`` stanzas.
+See :ref:`opam-generation` for instructions on configuring dune to automatically generate ``.opam`` files based on the ``package`` stanzas.

 Attaching elements to a package